swixi/steenrod/README.md

 -Adem relations (mod 2)

--Coproducts in the Steenrod algebra and its dual, and in subalgebras of each.
+-Coproducts in the Steenrod algebra and its dual, and in subalgebras of each

+-Handling of tensor products

 -Calculations in Brown-Gitler modules J(n), as described in [1]

--Calculate the "s" and "j" functions in [2], thus allowing the determination of various module structures on the subalgebra A(n), and potentially realization results.
+-Calculate the "s" and "j" functions in [2], thus allowing the determination of various module structures on the subalgebra A(n), and potentially realization results

 -Some TeX support